Alberta Record

 • The Independent Agency Police Service Corporation (IAPS) is established as an agent of the Crown.

-• A board of up to 7 members, appointed by the Minister, will manage the IAPS, with the Minister designating the chair and vice-chair.
+• A board of up to 7 members, appointed by the Minister, will manage IAPS.
+The Minister designates the chair/vice-chair, determines remuneration, sets the head office, and approves the annual budget and financial reports.

 Why it matters